A bill to require Congress and Federal departments and agencies to reduce the annual consumption of gasoline of the Federal Government.

 Length: 6 pages

-This bill was introduced on July 15, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 15, 2008, in a previous session of Congress, but it did not receive a vote.

 Jul 15, 2008